equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 #### This solution is not "isolated enough"

 Yes that is correct.
-This is not poster child example of Bounded Contexts.
+This is not poster child example of Bounded Contexts (You can read about those in selcion bellow)

 Main goal of this solution is to introduce level of organization (code and team) while still keeping the true